Deals of the day-Mergers and acquisitions

 ** Dutch bank InsingerGilissen said it would buy Lombard Odier’s Dutch private banking operations, with around 1 billion euros ($1.2 billion) of assets under management, for an undisclosed sum.

 ** Germany’s Merck KGaA said it has sent information documents on its consumer health business to prospective buyers, kicking off an auction, even as a much larger rival business is about to come to market.

+** Deutsche Telekom left the door open to a merger of its T-Mobile US business days after the collapse of a deal between its U.S. business and Sprint Corp .

+** Tatneft, Russia’s mid-sized oil producer, has not been in any kind of talks and does not plan to hold any discussions on selling a part or the entire company, it said in emailed reply to Reuters.
 (Compiled by Diptendu Lahiri in Bengaluru)